-Defines the position of tickets of this scope in a view (in case the view comprises more than one scope) and influences the ordering in CM/Track V2, see paragraph Scope Sort Index and Its Side Effects.
+Defines the position of tickets of this scope in a view (in case the view comprises more than one scope) and influences the ordering in CM/Track V2, see paragraph Scope sort index.

 scope icon

 The icon which is displayed as scope icon in the Web Client GUI (see following figure).
 Click into the blue area to pick one of the ConSol CM standard icons or use the file browser (...) to load an icon from the file system.